Robert Carmona-Borjas

-After the April 2002 events, in which Carmona-Borjas he acted to draft the decree that reinstated the powers of the state illegally dissolved by Pedro Carmona Estanga, Carmona-Borjas sought political asylum in the United States.
-He founded the anti-corruption NGO Arcadia Foundation together with Ugandan human rights activist Betty Oyella Bigombe.
+Following the events that transpired in April 2002, during which Carmona-Borjas played a role in drafting the decree that reinstated the powers of the state, which had been illegally dissolved by Pedro Carmona Estanga, he sought political asylum in the United States.
+Carmona-Borjas co-founded the Arcadia Foundation, an anti-corruption non-governmental organization (NGO), together with Ugandan human rights activist Betty Oyella Bigombe.